AvoidRafid/GPS_tracking_Hackadon2023/README.md

 ![Current Map View](ScreenshotDay3.png)

 ## Packages Used
-'openmeteo-requests' for the weather api 'requests-cache' to access weather data 'retry-requests' to retry failed requests
+`openmeteo-requests` for the weather api

+`requests-cache` to access weather data

+`retry-requests` to retry failed requests

-'csv' to access sample data
+`csv` to access sample data

-'datetime' for time calculations
+`datetime` for time calculations

-'folium' for map generation
+`folium` for map generation

-'time' for waiting
+`time` for waiting

-'pandas' for coordinate storage 'azure-cognitiveservices-speech' for voice recognition 'pyttsx3' for text to speech
+`pandas` for coordinate storage

+`azure-cognitiveservices-speech` for voice recognition

+`pyttsx3` for text to speech

 ## Features
 We have rebranded the existing app to modernise its look.
 Our live bus-tracking is a new feature that gives users peace-of-mind when dealing with delays and our voice assistant makes the app easier to use and more accessible to people with visual impairments and also provides tailored travel advice based on current conditions.